tchangkiat/aws-cdk-stacks/README.md

 4. Wait for the `vllm-server-*` Pod in the `default` namespace to be ready.

-5. Port forward to the `vllm-server` service.
+5. Open a terminal window and port forward to the `vllm-server` service.

 ```bash
 kubectl port-forward service/vllm-server 8000:8000
 ```

-6. Open a terminal and run the following command to perform an inference.
+6. Open another terminal window and run the following command to perform an inference.

 ```bash
 curl -X POST "http://localhost:8000/v1/chat/completions" \